genXdev/GenXdev.Webbrowser/README.md

     It is best not to touch the keyboard or mouse, while it is doing that, for the best experience.
     setting: -Monitor -1
-    AND    : not using any of these switches: -Left -Right -Top -Bottom -RestoreFocus -Bottom -RestoreFocus
-    For browsers that are not installed on the system, no actions may be performed or errors occur - at all.
+    AND    : not using any of these switches: -X, -Y, -Left, -Right, -Top, -Bottom or -RestoreFocus For browsers that are not installed on the system, no actions may be performed or errors occur - at all.
 -------------------------- EXAMPLE 1 --------------------------